-My daughter just had her braces removed and she had some uneven color on her two front teeth that our dentist said was from fluoride in vitamins she took as a child - he said the way to even the "cloudy" color was to bleach her teeth which he did in his office with Zoom whitening teeth bleaching - a day after the teeth bleaching the bright white color is blotchy on all her teeth and the problem area on the two front teeth is not significantly improved - the dentist says wait a few days after the teeth bleaching and the color will even out - I am skeptical but trying to trust him since he has been our dentist for many years and has always done excellent work - is this uneven looking color normal immediately after teeth bleaching and should it even out after a few days?
-Also, should the teeth bleaching significantly improve the original problem of the "cloudy" appearance?
+My daughter just had her braces removed and she had some uneven color on her two front teeth that our dentist said was from fluoride in vitamins she took as a child.
+He said the way to even the “cloudy” color was to bleach her teeth which he did in his office with Zoom whitening teeth bleaching.
+A day after the teeth bleaching the bright white color is blotchy on all her teeth and the problem area on the two front teeth is not significantly improved—the dentist says wait a few days after the teeth bleaching and the color will even out.
+I am skeptical but trying to trust him since he has been our dentist for many years and has always done excellent work.
+Is this uneven looking color normal immediately after teeth bleaching and should it even out after a few days?
+Also, should the teeth bleaching significantly improve the original problem of the “cloudy” appearance?

 —Barbara in New Jersey